ckmcknight/RlTicTacToe/README.md

 # RlTicTacToe
 An Android app that learns to play Tic Tac Toe as you play against it.
 This project was put together as a super quick way to refamiliarize myself with some android basics before the start of an internship.
 As such the UI is simply designed to work and is not the prettiest.
+Also its mostly not commented because the app was not designed to actually be maintained.

 Currently The Tic Tac Toe game is in a usable form.
 The opponent just plays randomly.
 I have not yet started work on the learning part of the app.